JollyGrin/unbrewed-p2p/README.md

 At the moment neither of these have any validation checking.
 So if you upload a broken JSON, it can break your app.
 You can fix this by clearing localStorage from your browser (Inspect > Application > Local Storage)

+Later will be adding a list of URLs with decks and maps to ensure they can always be played, as long as a static HTML & Go server can run.

 ### 2024-03-24
 Updated the website to use unbrewed.xyz.
 This was important to finally redirect traffic from unmatched.cards which has a built in "Test in unbrewed" button.
 When navigating from unmatched.cards, will be redirected to the `/connect` page with the details loaded in.
 One caveat is that you'll need to refresh to show your loaded deck.